GM proposes $2.8 billion, 10-year investment in South Korea: government official

-SEOUL (Reuters) - General Motors (GM.N) has proposed investing $2.8 billion into its struggling South Korean operations over the next 10 years and has asked Seoul to provide funds for the investment, a South Korean government official said on Wednesday.
+SEOUL, Feb 21 (Reuters) - General Motors (GM) (GM.N) has proposed an investment of $2.8 billion into its loss-making South Korean operations over the next 10 years and has asked Seoul to provide its share of the funds, a South Korean government official said on Wednesday.

-The plan comes as the Detroit carmaker and the South Korean government discuss restructuring options at loss-making GM Korea, one of GM’s largest offshore operations.

-Last week, the U.S. automaker announced it would shut down a factory in Gunsan, southwest of Seoul, and said it was mulling the fate of its three remaining plants in South Korea.
+The U.S. automaker announced last week it would shut down a factory in Gunsan, southwest of Seoul, and that it was mulling the fate of its three remaining plants in South Korea.

+GM owns 77 percent of its South Korean unit GM Korea, while state-run Korea Development Bank (KDB) owns a 17 percent stake.
+GM’s main Chinese partner, SAIC Motor Corp Ltd (600104.SS), controls the remaining 6.0 percent.

+The official, who had direct knowledge of the matter, said GM had asked South Korea to inject funds into GM Korea through KDB.
+On the basis of its shareholding, KDB would provide around $476 million in investment.

-The proposal is on top of a more than $2.2 billion debt-for-equity swap GM is offering to get financial support and tax benefits from Seoul.
-Reuters reported the details of that part of the plan on Tuesday.
+The $2.8 billion investment proposal is separate from a roughly $2.7 billion debt-for-equity swap GM is offering to get financial support and tax benefits from Seoul, the official and a lawmaker said.
+Reuters first reported the details of that part of the plan on Tuesday.

-The official with direct knowledge of the matter said GM had asked South Korea to inject funds into GM Korea through state-run Korea Development Bank (KDB), which holds a 17 percent stake in the unit.
-On that basis, KDB would provide around $476 million in investment.

-However, the official said a close look into GM’s proposal was needed to determine whether the investment plan was sufficient to rescue the unit, which directly employs some 16,000 workers.
+A GM Korea spokeswoman said she cannot confirm details of the investment.

-South Korea’s trade minister also told parliament the government has asked for an audit into GM’s “opaque” management in the country.
+South Korea’s trade minister, Paik Un-gyu, told parliament on Wednesday the government had first asked for an audit into GM’s “opaque” operations in the country, which directly employ some 16,000 workers.

-“By opaque we mean the high rate of profits to raw material costs, interest payments regarding loans and unfair financial support made to GM’s headquarters,” said Paik Un-gyu.
+“By opaque we mean the high cost of goods, interest payments regarding loans and unfair financial support made to GM’s headquarters,” the minister said.

-Paik said the South Korean government needed reassurance from GM on its long-term commitment in the country before it would commit funds.
+Paik said the South Korean government needed reassurance from GM on its long-term commitment to the country before it can commit funds.

+The head of GM Korea’s union said workers will go on a full strike if the U.S. automaker decides to completely pull out of the country.

+For now, the 14,000-member union will focus on putting pressure on GM to come up with a concrete turnaround plan, Lim Han-taek, said in an interview.

 A South Korean lawmaker earlier confirmed GM had put forward a proposal including the investment plan and the debt-to-equity swap.